A NSW Government website

 Central Coast Highway near Erina, NSW.
 Credit: NSW Department of Planning and Environment / Don Fuchs

-The SIC will help fund state and regional roads, planning, delivery, and implementation.
+The SIC has helped to fund state and regional roads, planning, delivery, and implementation.

 Artist's impression of Greater Macarthur concept proposal.

-The proposed SIC could collect up to $1.58 billion to help fund state and regional roads, public transport corridors, schools, community health facilities, emergency services and police stations and biodiversity conservation.
+The proposed SIC was designed to help fund state and regional roads, public transport corridors, schools, community health facilities, emergency services and police stations and biodiversity conservation.

 People walk or ride their bicycles along the boardwalk at Honeysuckle Precinct.
 Newcastle, NSW.
 Credit: NSW Department of Planning and Environment / Jaime Plaza Van Roon

-The proposed SIC could fund building and upgrading roads, schools, and health and emergency service facilities.
+The proposed SIC was designed to fund building and upgrading roads, schools, and health and emergency service facilities.

 Artist's impression of North West Growth Area.

-The proposed SIC could collect up to $1.5 billion to help fund roads and bridges, public transport infrastructure, cycling and pedestrian infrastructure, education facilities, health facilities, emergency services and justice, regional open space and biodiversity conservation.
+The proposed SIC was designed to help fund roads and bridges, public transport infrastructure, cycling and pedestrian infrastructure, education facilities, health facilities, emergency services and justice, regional open space and biodiversity conservation.

 Lake view at Brays Bay Reserve Access, Rhodes, Sydney.
 Credit: NSW Department of Planning and Environment / Salty Dingo

-The proposed SIC could collect up to $74.8 million to help fund road and open space improvements to support development in the area.
+The proposed SIC was designed to help fund road and open space improvements to support development in the area.

 Artist's impression of Wilton Town Centre.

-The proposed SIC could collect up to $771 million to help fund roads, bridges, cycleways, biodiversity, regional open space, education, bus infrastructure, health facilities and emergency services.
+The proposed SIC was designed to help fund roads, bridges, cycleways, biodiversity, regional open space, education, bus infrastructure, health facilities and emergency services.